<aside> <img src="/icons/reorder_gray.svg" alt="/icons/reorder_gray.svg" width="40px" />

 }

-// we would like to rename "example" to "kite".
+// rename "example" to "kite".
 A simple resource name change is enough

 resource Bucket kite {